r1997mysm/switchmate-windows/README.md

 ### Note about delays and reconnecting:

 The code automatically disconnects and connects everytime we switch.
 It causes some delay due to reconnecting with the device.
 One way you can change this is to change lines `27-34` into a infinite loop.
 Everytime the command `async with BleakClient(address) as client:` ends, the device is disconnected.
-However, keeps the device connected all the time will probably make the battery run out faster
+However, keeping the device connected all the time will probably make the battery run out faster

 #### Tested on Windows 10 with Switchmate toggle switch